Updated May 17, 2023

 7. Data Integration

-Data integration is a process of combining the data residing at different locations and present the user with a unified view of data.
+Data integration combines the data residing at different locations and presents the user with a unified view of data.
 DBMS systems allow Data Integration with much feasibility.

 8. Data Access

-While in traditional file-based approach, it might take hours to look for very specific information that might be needed in the context of some business emergency, while DBMS reduces this time to a few seconds.
-This is a great advantage of DBMS because we can write small queries which will search the Database for you and it will retrieve the information in the fastest way possible due to its inbuilt searching operations.
+While in the traditional file-based approach, it might take hours to look for precise information needed in some business emergency, DBMS reduces this time to a few seconds.
+This is a great advantage of DBMS because we can write small queries which will search the Database for you, and it will retrieve the information the fastest way possible due to its inbuilt searching operations.

-Improved Data Sharing and better-managed data allow business to make quality business decisions which will promote the growth of the organization.
+Improved Data Sharing and better-managed data allow businesses to make quality business decisions to promote the organization’s growth.

 10. Data Backup and Recovery

-This is another advantage of DBMS as it provides a strong framework for Data backup, users are not required to back up their data periodically and manually, it is automatically taken care by DBMS.
-Moreover, in case of a server crash, DBMS restores the Database to its previous condition.
+This is another advantage of DBMS as it provides a strong framework for Data backup; users are not required to back up their data periodically and manually; DBMS automatically takes care of it.
+Moreover, in a server crash, DBMS restores the Database to its previous condition.

 11. Data Migration

-There are some data which are access very frequently while there are few that aren’t.
+Users frequently access some data, while they access other data less frequently.
 So, DBMS provides the capability to access the frequently accessed data as quickly as possible.

-Though DBMS systems might be costly at the time of purchase but their maintenance involves a very minimal cost.
+Though DBMS systems might be costly at purchase, their maintenance involves minimal cost.

-With DBMS, one can keep information for thousands of years, provided we don’t see the doomsday.
-Data security and very low storage cost (as compared to our previous generations) in the current century cut any possibility of Data Loss.
+With DBMS, one can keep information for thousands of years, provided we don’t see doomsday.
+Data security and very low storage cost (compared to our previous generations) in the current century cut any possibility of Data Loss.

 15. Data Atomicity

-An atomic transaction is one in which all of the database actions occur or none of them do.
-It is the duty of DBMS to store a complete transaction in the database.
-If any transaction is partially completed, then it rolls backs them.
+An atomic transaction is one in which all database actions occur, or none do.
+DBMS must store a complete transaction in the database.
+If any transaction is partially completed, then it rolls back them.

-For e.g: If we make an online purchase, money is deducted from our account while if the purchase is somehow failed, then no money is deducted or if it gets deducted, it gets returned within few days.
+For e.g: If we make an online purchase, money is deducted from our account, while if the purchase is somehow failed, no money is deducted, or if it gets deducted, it gets returned within a few days.

-This has been a guide to the advantages of DBMS.
-Here we have discussed the advantages of using DBMS in the real world.
+This has been a guide to the Advantages of DBMS.
+Here we have discussed the introduction and advantages of DBMS in the real world.
 You can also look at the following article to learn more –